expo/router/docs/routes.md

 }
 ```

 - Any path in the `app/` directory can be used as a root path.
+There is no global root path.
 - You can use extensions: `js`, `tsx`, `ts`, `tsx`.
 In a future iteration we will add support for any extension in the Metro config [`resolver.sourceExts`](https://facebook.github.io/metro/docs/configuration#sourceexts).
 - Platform extensions like `.ios.js` or `.native.ts` are not currently supported in the `app/` directory.